Rinaldo d'Este (1655–1737): Biography

+Duke

+Rinaldo's first act as duke was to reduce the price of the grain and to improve the conditions of life of the peasants.
+At the outbreak of the War of Spanish Succession (1702), he feigned neutrality but allowed Prince Eugene of Savoy to occupy the fortress of Brescello.
+This did not prevent the French troops from capturing Modena, forcing Rinaldo to flee to Bologna.
+In November 1706, Rinaldo, as part of the Imperial army, was restored to Modena.
+In the resulting peace treaty, Rinaldo acquired the Duchy of Mirandola.

-Charlotte died at the Ducal Palace of Modena after giving birth to a daughter in September 1710.
+Rinaldo's wife, Charlotte, died at the Ducal Palace of Modena after giving birth to a daughter on 29 December 1710.
+(Note: Matteo Al Kalak, Professor of Early Modern History, states Charlotte died on 29 September 1710 in childbirth.)
 The child also died.
 She was buried at the Church of San Vincenzo in Modena.
-Her son Francesco succeeded as Duke of Modena in 1737.

-His first move as duke was to reduce the price of the grain and to improve the conditions of life of the peasants.

-At the outbreak of the War of Spanish Succession (1702) he declared neutrality, but this did not prevent the French troops from capturing Modena.
-The Duke was forced to flee to Bologna.
-In 1707, after a long siege in which Rinaldo took part, German troops ousted the French from his capital.
-In the resulting peace treaty, Rinaldo acquired the Duchy of Mirandola, but lost Comacchio.
-In 1721, he attempted to establish friendlier relationship with France by marrying his son Francesco with Charlotte Aglaé d'Orléans, the daughter of Philippe d'Orléans, Duke of Orléans, the Regent of France during the childhood of King Louis XV.
+In 1720, Rinaldo attempted to establish friendlier relationship with France by marrying his son Francesco to Charlotte Aglaé d'Orléans, the daughter of Philippe d'Orléans, Duke of Orléans, Regent of France.
 Charlotte Aglaé received an enormous dowry of 1.8 million livres, half of which was contributed in the name of the young king, Louis XV, on orders of the Regent.
 From her adopted country, Charlotte Aglaé received a trousseau consisting of diamonds and portraits of her future husband.
-However, the marriage proved troublesome, mainly due to his new daughter-in-law's licentious behaviour.

 In order to keep peace at court, Rinaldo had to build a separate residence for them in Rivalta, near Reggio Emilia.
 He also failed in an attempt to obtain the Duchy of Parma through the marriage of his daughter, Enrichetta, with Antonio Farnese, Duke of Parma.
 When the duke died without an heir, Elisabeth Farnese, the Queen of Spain, acquired the duchy for her son, Charles III of Spain, a member of the House of Bourbon.

-In 1733 the War of Polish Succession began.
-Rinaldo, though nominally neutral, sided secretly for Austria.
-Again French troops forced him to move to Bologna, but a peace in 1736 was again favourable for the Este, who obtained the county of Novellara and Bagnolo.
+In 1734, during the War of Polish Succession, Rinaldo financially supported an Austrian commander and aided the Imperial army with auxiliary troops.
+He moved to Bologna, expecting French retaliation.
+The peace treaty in 1736 was favourable for the Este, who obtained the county of Novellara and Bagnolo.

-Rinaldo was succeeded by his son Francesco.
+Rinaldo died on 26 October 1737.
+He was succeeded by his son Francesco as Duke of Modena.